• The Workplace

 • Potentially verbally abusive behavior

 Because bullying isn’t necessarily based on a protected characteristic such as race or sex, and it’s not based on a desire to discriminate, it’s different from unlawful workplace harassment.
-Likewise, bullying is not retaliation for engaging in a protected activity.
+Likewise, bullying isn’t retaliation for engaging in a protected activity.

 To eliminate bullying without imposing a general civility code, differentiate between unreasonable bullying behavior and appropriate supervision.

-Define and prohibit bullying in your institution’s anti-harassment policy.
-Include examples of prohibited behavior, such as shouting or swearing at employees, embarrassing or publicly ridiculing co-workers, and sabotage.
+Define and prohibit bullying as an expansion in your institution’s anti-harassment policy.
+Include examples of prohibited behavior, such as shouting or swearing at employees, embarrassing or publicly ridiculing coworkers, and sabotage.

 Identify and Respond to Bullying